 Golf equipment manufacturers now use some of the top scientific research to develop clubs and balls that will suit anyone’s playing style and swing speed.
 More on swing speeds in a minute, but first here are our 2023 best golf balls for slow swing speed:

 In this review of the top-rated golf balls for slow swing speed, you'll learn about...

-They have engineers on site who analyze everything from air flow to compression to ensure that every golf ball has the best aerodynamic pattern based on several factors including swing speed.
+On-site engineers who analyze everything from air flow to compression to ensure that every golf ball has the best aerodynamic pattern based on several factors including swing speed.

-If you are a slow swinger there are three important things you want in a golf ball.
-Short game control, balance of distance, and affordability.
+If you are a slow swinger, finding the best golf ball is important and there are three important things you want in a golf ball: short game control, balance of distance, and affordability.

 What Is Considered a Slow Swing Speed?

 Anything lower than 90 miles per hour is considered a slow swing speed.